 -

-Weekly Radio Addresses focused on dairy industry
+Weekly Radio Addresses remain focused on state budget

 -